HrebeniukBohdan/TodoApp/README.md

 # TodoApp

-This project was developed to learn using of Angular state management approaches and demo NgRx technology.
+This project was developed to learn using of Angular state management approaches and demo Akita technology.

 ## Run